 What is the “Rule Against Perpetuities”?

-This is a rule that regulates the Maximum Duration of Trusts provision (it is also known as the "Rule Against Perpetuities") and most all states require it to be included in a trust.
-Basically, the rule states that, regardless of circumstances, a trust (or an interest in the trust) must end at some point in the future; it does not mean that the trust must continue for that period.
+This is a rule that regulates the Maximum Duration of Trusts provision (it is also known as the “Rule Against Perpetuities”) and most all states require it to be included in a trust.
+Essentially, it means a trust must end eventually.

 What is a No Contest Provision?

-A no Contest Provision is language in the Trust document that assists in preventing arguments between the beneficiaries.
-It states that, to the extent permitted under California law, if anyone challenges the validity of the trust or your intent as expressed in the trust, that person and his or her descendants will receive nothing from the trust.
+A No Contest Provision is language in the trust document that assists in preventing arguments between the beneficiaries.
+It means that, should anyone legally contest a trust’s validity, they won’t receive anything from it.
 These types of provisions can be adjusted depending on personal preferences.
 This is discussed during our complimentary consultation.